ICube-Robotics/acados_solver_ros2/acados_solver_ros2/sphinx/example_application/controller.rst

 - By default, the plugin sources are exported to the src directory of the ``acados_solver_plugins`` package.
   This can be changed by setting the ``plugin_sources_dir`` argument of the ``generate_solver_plugin`` method.

-- If the Acados solver C library is generated for the first time, the user will be prompted to install some Acados ecternal dependencies.
+- If the Acados solver C library is generated for the first time, the user will be prompted to install some Acados external dependencies.
   This can be avoided by running the script as follows:

     .. code-block:: bash